 Victoria's Criteria and Indicators for Sustainable Forest Management are consistent with the Montréal Process and are aligned with Australia's regional indicators of sustainable forest management.
 Performance against each indicator is reported on a five yearly basis through Victoria's State of the Forests Report.

-To meet the requirements of the Sustainable Forests (Timber) Act 2004, criteria and indicators for the sustainable management of Victoria's state forests have been developed by DELWP with the assistance of key experts, government partners, and in consultation with the community.
+To meet the requirements of the Sustainable Forests (Timber) Act 2004, criteria and indicators for the sustainable management of Victoria's state forests have been developed with the assistance of key experts, government partners, and in consultation with the community.
 The community and industry is entitled to scientifically robust and transparent information about Victoria's state forests.
-Victoria's sustainable forest management indicators will provide a framework for state forest monitoring and information reporting activities undertaken by DELWP.
+Victoria's sustainable forest management indicators will provide a framework for state forest monitoring and information reporting activities undertaken.
 The outcomes will complement and inform other sustainability initiatives currently operating at various scales within Victoria and Australia.

 Victoria's criteria and indicators for sustainable forest management are consistent with the criteria defined through the Montreal Process (1995), and complement the Framework of Regional (Sub-National) Level Criteria and Indicators of Sustainable Forest Management in Australia.
 The 45 indicators will inform Victorians on progress toward sustainable forest management.